 We found a small slice of gravel beach at the forest’s edge and set up camp.
 We built a fire from driftwood and cooked chunks of an ancient yelloweye, an absolute monster of a fish that Elsa reckoned had been swimming the depths of the Pacific for a century.
 I borrowed a tent and pitched it on a bed of moss under the branches of the trees just off the beach.
 As the sun went down and the fire burned low, we looked out over the water at the Murrelet riding quietly at anchor.
 Seals hunted a school of fish in the shallow water, and the thrushes were singing in the trees.
 Around us guests of the rainforest was nothing but wilderness.

-Last July, the forest service published an environmental assessment that offered several options about what to do with the roadless rule.
+Last July, the Forest Service published an environmental assessment that offered several options about what to do with the roadless rule.
 They ranged from preserving protections on existing roadless areas to vastly shrinking them or eliminating them outright.
-An opportunity for people to comment — the forest service’s “collaborative process” — followed.
+An opportunity for people to comment — the Forest Service’s “collaborative process” — followed.
 More than 53,000 people weighed in.
-Trump’s chief of the U.S.D.A., Sonny Perdue — a former governor of Georgia who has called evidence of climate change a “joke” and once held a large ceremony to “reverently and respectfully pray up a storm” during one of Georgia’s worst droughts — announced the final decision yesterday.
-Roadless protections on the Tongass will be entirely lifted.
+Trump’s chief of the U.S.D.A., Sonny Perdue — a former governor of Georgia who has called evidence of climate change a “joke” and once held a large ceremony to “reverently and respectfully pray up a storm” during one of Georgia’s worst droughts — announced the final decision at the end of October.
+Roadless protections on the Tongass were to be entirely lifted.

-The decision runs against the state’s and the nation’s strong support for the roadless rule.
-A nationwide poll conducted last February by Pew Charitable Trusts found 75% of Americans support it, including 65% of Republicans and 77% of rural residents.
+The decision ran against the state’s and the nation’s strong support for the roadless rule.
+A nationwide poll conducted in February 2019 by Pew Charitable Trusts found 75% of Americans support it, including 65% of Republicans and 77% of rural residents.
 Another poll three months later found 60% of Southeast Alaskans and 57% of Alaskans statewide want to keep it intact.
-The forest service itself admitted after an initial public feedback period in 2018 that “the majority of comments received opposed changing” the rule.
+The Forest Service itself admitted after an initial public feedback period in 2018 that “the majority of comments received opposed changing” the rule.
 “Majority” is an understatement.
 Ninety-six percent of the messages from the public were in favor of keeping roadless protections in place.

-And so losses of millions of dollars a year are the norm up here.
-Taxpayers for Common Sense, a budget watchdog group, reported in September that since 1980 the forest service lost around $1.7 billion cutting down trees in Southeast Alaska — an average of $44 million each year.
-Over the next four years, the report found, if timber sales planned by the forest service (but temporarily halted by a federal judge) are allowed to go forward, taxpayers may lose over $190 million more.
+And so, losses of millions of dollars a year are the norm up here.
+Taxpayers for Common Sense, a budget watchdog group, reported last September that since 1980, the Forest Service lost around $1.7 billion cutting down trees in Southeast Alaska — an average of $44 million each year.
+Huge timber sales planned by the Forest Service that were halted by a federal judge last year could have cost taxpayers over $190 million more.

 Day two of the “Last Stands” expedition dawned cloudy and calm.
 After we broke camp in the morning, Colin, Gleb and I rode the zodiac back to the Murrelet.
 Mara kayaked.
 Elsa’s plan was to sail through a tight channel known as Dry Pass toward a lodge where I had arranged a ride back to my truck, which was still parked up at the landing near Point Baker.